 The MiniSeq System leverages 2-channel SBS to offer a small, affordable benchtop sequencer.
 It supports a wide range of applications, from targeted DNA and RNA sequencing to tumor profiling studies, small RNA discovery, and more.

-The NextSeq Series delivers speed and simplicity for everyday genomics, leveraging 2-channel SBS to offer efficient sequencing and data generation.
-These benchtop sequencers support whole-transcriptome, exome, and targeted resequencing studies.
+The NextSeq 550 System delivers speed and simplicity for everyday genomics, leveraging 2-channel SBS to offer efficient sequencing and data generation.
+This benchtop sequencer supports whole-transcriptome, exome, and targeted resequencing studies.

 The NovaSeq 6000 System offers scalable throughput and flexibility for virtually any genome, sequencing method, and scale of project.

-One-channel SBS couples sequencing by synthesis chemistry with complementary metal-oxide semiconductor (CMOS) technology.
-While it uses the same base-calling architecture as two-channel SBS, the one-channel method supports lower instrument costs and the convenience of a small instrument footprint, all while maintaining high accuracy.
-Our smallest sequencer, the iSeq 100 System, uses one-channel SBS.
+1-channel SBS couples sequencing by synthesis chemistry with complementary metal-oxide semiconductor (CMOS) technology.
+While it uses the same base-calling architecture as 2-channel SBS, the 1-channel method supports lower instrument costs and the convenience of a small instrument footprint, all while maintaining high accuracy.
+Our smallest sequencer, the iSeq 100 System, uses 1-channel SBS.